Why is ingesting such an important topic?

 social media ingest

 Ingesting social media means taking content from end-user publishing portals back to production environments.
-Usually an journalist has found an item of interest and faces the challange to retrieve and ingest the file.
+Usually a journalist has found an item of interest and faces the challenge to retrieve and ingest the file.
 Download tools can be used in combination with usual ingest tools.
 More effective is using one integrated tool.
-In our solution we use a brand new variant of Woody's in2it (to be released) for directly downloading and ingesting from social media and web portals.
+In our solution, we use a brand-new variant of Woody's in2it (to be released) for directly downloading and ingesting from social media and web portals.

 live feed recording

-For recording of NDI-based IP studio as well as web streams the same usability is required but a different engine is needed to execute. x-dream-media is currently developing a brand new product for scheduled stream and signal recording.
+For recording of NDI-based IP studio as well as web streams the same usability is required but a different engine is needed to execute. x-dream-media launched a new product line called OneSERV that offers scheduled stream and signal recording.
 In contrast to existing tools and video servers it allows to re-stream the sources within the facility for realtime browsing.
 That way journalists can follow the feeds at their desks in a very cost efficent way.

 Despite the fact that tapes might be dead archives often still consist from tapes.
 Sometimes tapes are still used in production or for transportation.
 Consequently our ingest solution addresses this topic for manual operations by making use of Rohde & Schwarz Venice servers in combination with Woody's in2it.
 Alternatively higher volumes of tape ingests are controlled by the THS ingest scheduler.